matthewwin29/finalchallenge/FinalChallenge.md

 ```
 output:
 ![](images/gui.PNG)

 *this is the default GUI that appears when the code is run*

-when you get a correct answer a text window will pop up saying:
+When you get a correct answer a text window will pop up saying:
 ![](images/correct.PNG)

 While if you fail to get the correct name after 11 guesses the game will end and a different text window will pop up saying:
 ![](images/wrong.PNG)